 That’s the fastest time ever recorded for a production car!
 This would embarrass most Lamborghinis, Ferraris, and Porsches from a standing start.
 Top speed isn’t an issue either, with the Roadster coming in at 250mph.

 Generally, though, top speeds are slightly lower on most electric models, the fast acceleration notwithstanding.

 A good demonstration of electric cars being quicker off the line but slower at top speed, check out this amazing video of a Tesla Model S vs the Mclaren 720S.

 What are hybrid cars?

 An extremely popular hybrid model is the Toyota Prius.
-It uses either its electric motor only, the petrol/diesel engine, or both at any one time.

 Are electric cars better for the environment?